kaloyan-marinov/microjira/README.md

 # Options for serving the application and issuing requests to it

-1. Using Docker to serve the persistence layer, but locally serving the Flask application:
+1. Using Docker to serve the persistence layer, but using `localhost` (= the local network interface) to serve the Flask application:

     ```
     $ python3 --version